Yiminghh/Yiminghh.github.io/content/authors/Yiming/_index.md

 - Visitors
 ---

-I am **Yujie Zeng (曾钰洁)**, a master student at the [Institute of Fundamental and Frontier Sciences](https://www.iffs.uestc.edu.cn/), [University of Electronic Science and Technology of China (UESTC)](https://www.uestc.edu.cn/), advised by Prof. [Linyuan Lü](https://linyuanlab.com/).
+I am **Yiming Huang (黄一鸣)**, a master student at the [Institute of Fundamental and Frontier Sciences](https://www.iffs.uestc.edu.cn/), [University of Electronic Science and Technology of China (UESTC)](https://www.uestc.edu.cn/), advised by Prof. [Linyuan Lü](https://linyuanlab.com/).

-My research interests include higher-order network dynamics, vital node Identification, and graph represent learning >_<
+My primary research interests include higher-order network analysis, topological deep learning, influential maximization and their intersections.

-If you have any academic problems or seeking any form of cooperation, please feel free to email me at yujie\_zeng@std.uestc.edu.cn.
+If you have any academic problems or seeking any form of cooperation, please feel free to email me at yiming\_huang@std.uestc.edu.cn.

+I am looking for a Ph.D. position in relative area.